MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-aggregations.md

 ![setting the storage mode](media/desktop-aggregations/aggregations_04.jpg)

-When we do so, the following dialog appears, letting us know that the related dimension tables will be set to storage mode **Dual**.
+When we do so, the following dialog appears, letting us know that the related dimension tables can be set to storage mode **Dual**.

 ![storage mode dialog](media/desktop-aggregations/aggregations_05.jpg)